 As per the email shared by @TechEmails on Twitter, former CEO Steve Jobs was planning to launch a 15-inch MacBook Air, Mac tablet, and Super Nano iPod for $199 in 2008.

-Currently, the 15-inch screen size reserved for the MacBook Pro lineup, and MacBook Air models come in 11-inch and 12-inch variants.
+Currently, the 15-inch screen size is reserved for the MacBook Pro lineup, and MacBook Air is only available in a 13-inch variant.
 Starting in 2014 with the iPod classic, iPod shuffle, and nano in 2017, and with the iPod touch in 2019, the company completely discontinued the iPod lineup.
 So, its smallest music player ‘Super nano’ was never released.

 And there is no news of a Mac tablet ever being built.
 Maybe, in 2007 Jobs wanted to launch a tablet which was later branded as iPad.
 Apple launched its first iPad in 2010, three years after this document was written.